Functional Integral Approach to $C^*$-algebraic Quantum Mechanics II: Symplectic Quantum Mechanics: Introduction

 Having proposed interpretations of various objects in the quantum theory, one would like to compare with corresponding classical objects.
 The associated classical dynamics is defined via the correspondence principle, and the classical Poisson bracket turns out to be the large-system (i.e. many-particle) limit of the Lie algebra-induced bracket on the $C^\ast$-algebra.
-The result is classical Hamiltonian mechanics on a cotangent bundle with a $10$-d configuration space.
-Six of the dimensions are interpreted as directed-area degrees of freedom, and there is no incentive to compactify them.
-Indeed, they appear to have important physical significance: they define a volume element in a $4$-d space, and they may represent vortex-like degrees of freedom.
+The end result is classical Hamiltonian mechanics on a cotangent bundle with a $10$-d configuration space.
+Six of the dimensions are interpreted as directed-area degrees of freedom, and hence there is no incentive to compactify them.
+Indeed, they appear to have important physical significance: They naturally\footnote{Natural in the sense that the volume derives from a wedge product between expectations of \emph{two} commuting generators of the algebra associated with directed area; thus requiring just a two-component interaction.
+In fact the elementary geometric objects in $4$-d, i.e. $n$-cubes and their $n$-faces for $n\leq4$, can all be derived from products between expectations of just two suitable commuting generators of the group algebra.
+In other words, a formal wedge-product interaction between two quantum excitations associated with the commuting generators is enough to construct $4$-d geometric objects.

+This is not the case if such objects are constructed from linear dimensions alone.
+In particular, constructing a volume element from commuting generators associated with only linear dimensions requires either four iterated wedge products or a formal wedge product between a generator (associated with a linear dimension) and an object (associated with the volume boundary) that does not belong to the group algebra.} define a volume in a $4$-d space, and they may represent vortex-like degrees of freedom.

-One final point; $Sp(8,\R)$ has discrete series and holomorphic discrete series representations.
-So at the end of the day, one can throw out all the physical motivation and interpretation supplied by the parabolic decomposition and its concomitant coherent state model and simply refer everything to the discrete series representation(s).
-Presumably, this would constitute a rigorous formulation.
+One final point; $Sp(8,\R)$ has creation/annihilation representations; the infinite-dimensional, irreducible discrete-series representations that foster a fluctuation-type picture.
+So at the end of the day, one can throw out all the physical motivation and interpretation supplied by the parabolic decomposition and its concomitant coherent state model and simply refer everything to the discrete-series representation(s).
+Presumably, this would constitute a rigorous, geometry-free mathematical formulation of SQM --- physical interpretation notwithstanding.